 An entire year went by before things came to a head.
 By October of 1881, the Earps were even more invested in Tombstone.
 James, then age 40, who is never featured in the film, ran a saloon and a gambling house or two.
 Virgil’s own checkered law-enforcement career by then found him, at age 38, holding the dual position of deputy U.S. Marshal and also the city marshal for Tombstone, which paid him $150 a month (about $3800 today), plus a percentage of the city taxes he collected.
 Wyatt’s job as deputy sheriff of Pima County, which paid him handsomely because he got to keep 10% of all taxes he collected in his half of the county, had come to an end only days after White’s death.
-In the election for sheriff, the incumbent, Charlie Shibell, lost by a handful of votes.
+In the November 1880 election for sheriff, the incumbent, Charlie Shibell, lost by a handful of votes.
 The vote appeared to have been swung against Shibell by some ballot-stuffing engineered by several of the Cowboys, including Curly Bill.
-Wyatt had been confident of a Shibell victory, which would allow him to continue in his lucrative job as deputy and act as a springboard to be the first sheriff of Cochise County in the coming reorganization of the counties.
+Wyatt had been confident of a Shibell victory, which would allow him to continue in his lucrative job as a Pima deputy and act as a springboard to be the first sheriff of Cochise County in the coming reorganization of the counties.
 Despite the results of the election, Wyatt thought he had a good chance to get the Cochise appointment because he was a Republican, like territorial governor John C. Fremont, and Behan was a Democrat.
 But there was a chance Behan’s experience in the Yavapai County job might trump the politics, leaving Wyatt out of the money entirely, so he came up with a plan.
 Wyatt withdrew his application because, he later testified, he and Behan had struck a deal: Wyatt would not contest Behan’s candidacy in exchange for Behan appointing him undersheriff.
 But Behan reneged, later testifying that there had been no deal, and later still admitting there indeed was, and he’d lied about it under oath.

 No story of Tombstone and the Earps is complete without talking about Doc Holliday.
 When Holliday arrived in town shortly after the Earps, it was said he was flush from gambling winnings in the territorial capital of Prescott, to the tune of $40,000, a sum equal to nearly $900,000 today.
 Born in 1851 in Georgia, Holliday got a degree in dentistry in Pennsylvania and was practicing in Atlanta when he was diagnosed with tuberculosis, perhaps contracted from his mother, who had died from the disease when Holliday was 15.
 His doctor recommended a drier climate, so Holliday headed to Texas.
-In Dallas, Holliday won awards for his dentistry but his illness continued to progress, causing his business to decline.
+In Dallas, Holliday won awards for his dentistry but his illness continued to progress, causing his practice to decline.
 Around that time he found he had a flair for gambling, particularly at poker and faro.
 Holliday gave up dentistry and began wandering the West, finding games at saloons and army camps.
 He met Wyatt Earp in Dodge City and the men struck up a friendship.
 Like many gamblers, Holliday had become proficient with both gun and knife.

 Tombstone had passed an ordinance forbidding the possession of firearms within the city limits, and on October 26, 1881, word came to Virgil that several of the Cowboys were still wearing their guns.
 Tensions had been building with the Cowboys for months.
 In March, an attempted stagecoach robbery resulted in the deaths of the shotgun rider and a passenger.
 Some of the Cowboys were implicated, but they turned that around and said the Earps had been the ones who tried to hold up the stage.
-The Cowboys were on edge that fall because of recent events down near the Mexican border.
+By October, the Cowboys were on edge because of recent events down near the Mexican border.
 There had been a massacre of Mexicans south of Tombstone in August, with several Cowboys said to be involved, including the Clanton and McLaury brothers.
 Mexican troops took their revenge shortly thereafter by ambushing and killing several Cowboys, including the Clantons’ father.
 Then in early September there was another stagecoach robbery, which led to Virgil tracking down and arresting two of the Cowboys, resulting in death threats against the Earps.
 There was even an attempt by Behan to persuade Holliday’s mistress, a Hungarian-born prostitute who went by the name of Big-Nose Kate, to swear out an affidavit accusing Holliday of the robbery.

 A woman was also the apparent cause of friction between Wyatt Earp and Johnny Behan.
 In the movie, Wyatt arrives in Tombstone with his common-law wife, Mattie Blaylock, who was addicted to the opiate laudanum.
 He becomes entranced with a newcomer, Josephine Marcus, a singer who arrives in town as part of an entertainment troupe.
 In reality, Marcus had been consorting with Behan for several years, finally breaking it off with him over a year before the Gunfight when she came home to discover him in bed with another woman.